 Employee Tuition Benefits

-Full-time faculty and full-time, regular staff members are eligible to receive full tuition remission for undergraduate or graduate courses taken towards the completion of one undergraduate and/or one graduate degree, completion of a credential/certificate program offered by one of the six university schools/colleges, or taken under non-degree status.
+Full-time faculty and full-time, regular staff members are eligible to receive full tuition remission for undergraduate or graduate courses that are taken towards the completion of one undergraduate and/or one graduate degree, completion of a credential/certificate program offered by one of the six university schools/colleges, or taken under non-degree status.

-In addition the spouses and dependent children of full time, regular faculty members are eligible for full time tuition remission provided certain requirements are met.
+In addition the spouses and dependent children of full time, regular faculty members are eligible for full-time tuition remission provided certain requirements are met.
 The spouses and dependent children of part-time employees are not eligible for tuition remission.
 Please refer to the LMU Faculty Handbook, LMU Staff Policy Manual, or contact the Human Resources Office for further information regarding tuition remission.

 Recipients of LMU tuition benefits or tuition exchange programs that meet 100% of LMU tuition costs are NOT eligible to receive the following forms of financial aid.

 - LMU Grant or LMU Donated or Endowed Awards

 - LMU Yellow Ribbon Grant

 - LMU Institutional Loans (Perkins, California, Shandler, or Burns)